-Premium brands are found on most high streets locally or in your city centre.
-You’ve probably mistaken a few high street brands for premium brands because of the clothing that they sell.
+Premium fashion brands are found locally or in your city centre on most high streets.
+You’ve probably mistaken a few high-street brands for premium brands because of their clothing.
 But don’t let this catch you out any longer.
-If a high street brand sells a coat for £120, that does not automatically make it a premium brand.
-Especially if 90% of the product is less than £100.
-In this case, the high street brand sells some premium products.
+If a high-street brand sells a coat for £120, that does not automatically make it a premium brand.
+In this case, the high-street brand must sell superior-quality products.

-Premium brands are such because of the quality of the garments and the fabrics that are used.
-Oftentimes, 100% cotton is used in basics or there is a higher percentage of wool in sweaters.
+Premium brands are such because of the quality of garments and fabrics used.
+Often, 100% cotton is used in basics, or there is a higher percentage of wool in sweaters.
 This means that your jumpers and sweaters become more durable and last longer.
-They last well beyond the time constraints of one year that most high street brands cannot match.
+They last well beyond the time constraints of one year, which most high-street brands cannot match.
 Therein lies one of the many benefits of shopping at premium brands.

-But don’t be fooled.
-Once you begin to shop at premium brands, you’ll begin to enter the world of a targeted consumer.
-You may purchase a sweater from Tommy Hilfiger because of the infamous logo as opposed to the actual composition of the sweater.
-For example, if a sweater from Tommy is 80% Polyurethane and 20% cotton, would you consider this to be a good purchase?
+Once you shop at premium brands, you’ll enter the world of a targeted consumer.
+You may purchase a sweater from Tommy Hilfiger because of the infamous logo instead of the sweater’s actual composition.
+For example, would you consider this a good purchase if a sweater from Tommy is 80% Polyurethane and 20% cotton?
 I’m not going to tell you what the answer is, but there is certainly an answer.

-Premium brands are your first step on the ladder to purchasing items of better fabric and quality.
-But it is also the first step into purchasing items for the marketing as opposed to the care and attention that physically went into making the item.
-Sometimes you won’t be able to help it because great garments and logos can go hand in hand.
-Just make sure that you understand what you’re purchasing and never make a purchase without checking the care label.
+Premium fashion brands are your first step to purchasing better fabric and quality items.
+But it is also the first step into buying items for marketing instead of the care and attention that physically went into making them.
+Sometimes, you won’t be able to help it because great garments and logos can go hand in hand.
+Ensure you understand what you’re purchasing, and never make a purchase without checking the care label.
 There’s nothing worse than buying an item that has to go to the dry cleaners.